 Construction on a new bridge over the Rock Creek ravine got underway in 1910.
 The bridge itself was designed by Glenn Brown, a secretary of the American Institute of Architects.
 Sculptor Alexander Phimister Proctor was hired to provide a distinct “American character” to the bridge so as to set it apart from the unadorned Roman aqueducts on which it was modeled.
 Of course, while bridges are inherently functional structures, effort was poured into the bridge’s stylistic details.
 Not only was Washington’s “City Beautiful” movement still in full swing, affluent Georgetowners believed an ugly bridge would negatively impact property values and demanded an elegant structure.

 Like many of his contemporaries, Proctor was captivated by the notion of the “vanishing west.”
 Proctor “was born during the frontier period of the United States and grew up in Colorado during the best of it.”
-Proctor’s art was undoubtedly influence by childhood “tales of the early frontier West, of Indian fights, and of bears.”
+Proctor’s art was undoubtedly influenced by childhood “tales of the early frontier West, of Indian fights, and of bears.”
 As Metropolitan Museum of Art scholar Thayer Tolles notes, Proctor’s first hand experience as a European settler informed countless works that oxymoronically grieved the loss of the “American Eden,” while also reinforced “the notion that continental expansion by Euro-Americans was preordained in order to spread democratic principles as well as social and economic ‘progress.’”
 For artists like Proctor, western motifs represented something quintessentially American.
 When tasked with providing an “American character” to the bridge, Proctor cast four bison, an animal which western settlers had driven to near extinction.
-After receiving Kicking Bear’s life mask on loan from the Smithsonian, he used it as the model for fifty six identical busts, which were then placed below bridge’s corbels.
+After receiving Kicking Bear’s life mask on loan from the Smithsonian, he used it as the model for 56 identical busts, which were then placed below the bridge’s corbels.

 While little was made of it at the time, Proctor’s decision to appropriate Kicking Bear’s likeness has a healthy dose of irony.
 The Native American leader had been best known for his resistance to the U.S. government’s advance into tribal lands.
 In fact, Kicking Bear’s life mask was cast while he was on a trip to Washington denouncing western expansion.
 Yet, after his death, the mask was used for an architectural pursuit that is but one of many artistic pieces of the period to present the “vanishing west” as an unfortunate side effect of “preordained” expansion.